hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 There are those of us who would be willing to help improve the presentation, I'm sure.

 [17:13:45](#17066348250qfhLm:gitter.im) <Brock>:
 I will download once I get home and try the application.
 It looks like it does some great stuff.
-Unfortunately my works virus scanner is not a friend of RED.  í ½í¸ª
+Unfortunately my works virus scanner is not a friend of RED.  ğŸ˜ª

 [17:31:05](#17066358652IZoiZ:gitter.im) <Brock>:
 I have recommended my developer colleague to take a look at it (same work laptop issues with RED) so he hopefully will tonight.